ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 actions, or by wrappers specific implementations) and they are used to perform the operations that are needed to be done over the telescope.
-For example, let’s consider a test script that wants to send a scan command to the TMC Subarray Node and synchronize at the end of the scan:
+For example, let’s consider a test script that wants to send a scan ``Scan`` command to the TMC Subarray Node:

 -  the test script has access to a facade of the TMC Subarray Node (see :doc:`./getting_started` for